Hellboy: Sword of Storms: Reception

 The reaction to the film was generally positive.
-It scored an 8.7 from IGN, although a critic for JoBlo.com gave the film one star out of five.
+It scored an 8.7 from IGN.
 The DVD special features, which include several commentaries and documentaries about the making of the film, were roundly praised.
 The voiceover work from returning cast members Perlman, Blair, and Jones was well-reviewed, as well as new addition Peri Gilpin as Kate.

 Broadcast dates

 Sword of Storms made its U.S. television debut on October 28, 2006 on Cartoon Network's Toonami Saturday action block (and aired again on December 30, 2006) and was released on DVD by Anchor Bay Entertainment on February 6, 2007.
 It aired alongside Hellboy: Blood and Iron on July 19, 2008 to promote the release of Hellboy II: The Golden Army.